 Restructuring & Insolvency

 Debt markets continue to feel the calming — even sedative — effects of the battery of support measures rolled out to counteract the decline in business activity due to the effects of COVID-19.
 Jumbo deals involving non-performing loans (NPLs) are expected to resume in the last quarter of 2021.
-Until then, we will witness two very interesting developments until then: single name sales and the appearance of new players in the debt market.
+Until then, we will witness two very interesting developments: single name sales and the appearance of new players in the debt market.

 The judges of the Commercial Courts of Barcelona have released a set of basic guidelines for conducting Spanish insolvency pre-packs in that forum, by introducing the feature -of optional use- of the silent administrator.
 The guidelines were approved in the context of a seminar organized on January 20th.

 The decision adopted on October 1, 2020 by commercial judges practicing in Barcelona, Tarragona, Gerona and Lérida states that insolvency receivers, owners or lawyers must report to the Directorate General for Industry of the Catalan Generalitat government regarding any companies with operating business units that have given a pre-insolvency notice, are in insolvency proceedings or other difficult situations, remotely on a standard form with the company’s main particulars.